Passion (Geri Halliwell album): Singles

 "Ride It" was released on 22 November 2004 by Innocent Records as the first single from the album.
-"Ride It" was commercially successful.
-It peaked at number two in Russia, number four in UK, reaching number three on the Belgium, Spain and Scotland Charts.
-The single reached number one in Ukraine.
+"Ride It" was commercially successful, peaking at number four in the UK, number three in Spain and Scotland.

-The song "Desire" was released on 30 May 2005 as the album's second and final single.
+"Desire" was released on 30 May 2005 as the album's second and final single.
 It peaked at number 22 on the UK Singles Chart, becoming the lowest-peaking single of Halliwell's solo career to date.
 To promote the single, Halliwell performed the song on Top of the Pops, Top Gear, CD:UK, The Footy Show, Ministry of Mayhem, Popworld and GMTV.